heimrichhannot/contao-head-bundle/README.md

         // Add a new meta tag.
 If a tag with the same name already exists, it will be overridden
         $this->headTagManager->addMetaTag(new MetaTag('author', 'John Doe'));

         // Get an existing tag.
-To retrive names from tags with : (colon), replace the colon with _ (underscore).
+To retrieve names from tags with : (colon), replace the colon with _ (underscore).
         $description = ($tag = $this->headTagManager->getMetaTag('og_description')) ? $tag->getContent() : '';
         $this->headTagManager->removeMetaTag('twitter_site');